 - Develop leadership, communication, problem solving and teamwork skills

 - Calculate an estimate of their school’s carbon emissions

 - Lead meaningful projects to reduce the school’s carbon footprint

 We know that pupils and teachers want to see climate change more widely taught and discussed in school.
 Designed by teachers, the Zero Carbon Schools programme contains a comprehensive set of session plans, activities and support to make it happen.

-Research shows that teachers would like help and support with climate education, so our programme includes two CPD sessions to be delivered during the year.
-One on Climate Reality and Response, helping staff to better understand the climate crisis and giving them the opportunity to get involved with action at school to tackle it.
-The other is on Bringing Climate and Nature into the Curriculum, supporting teachers in all years and subject areas to enhance their lessons with a topic that pupils care about and want to learn more.
+The programme includes two CPD sessions to be delivered during the year.
+These will help staff to better understand the climate crisis and give them the opportunity to get involved with action at school to tackle it and will support teachers in all years and subject areas to enhance their lessons with a topic that pupils care about.

 Due to funding from trusts and foundations, the programme is free for schools to join.
 There is also the option for additional support and visits for those schools that have a small budget available.

 This is the defining issue of our time.
 By adopting a whole school, student-led approach, your school can show leadership in the face of the climate emergency.